JorgenVatle/coinbase-commerce-meteor/README.md

 ```

 ## Contributing
+To start the development environment, you need to copy `settings.example.json` to `settings.json` and add in keys to
+your Coinbase Commerce application.

-When adding new features, please include tests for them. :smile:
+When adding new features, please include tests for them.

 #### Build & Test
 Running the following command will start up both the TypeScript watcher as well as the test environment.